umarazizdev/Instagram-clone/README.md

     flutter run
     ```

-## Contributing
+## 🤝 Contributing

 If you would like to contribute to this project, please follow the [contribution guidelines](CONTRIBUTING.md).

-## Acknowledgments
+## 🙏 Acknowledgments

-- The Flutter team for providing an amazing framework
+- The Flutter team for providing an amazing framework.
-- Instagram for inspiration and design ideas
+- Instagram for inspiration and design ideas.

-## Contact
+## 📬 Contact

-For questions or feedback, feel free to contact me on umar.aziz.dev@gmail.com
+For questions or feedback, feel free to contact me at umar.aziz.dev@gmail.com.